Electronic Signatures in Global and National Commerce Act (E-SIGN)

 A related school of thought said law should favor secure or advanced forms of e-signatures over other kinds of e-signatures, such as voice signatures.
 For this school of thought, "secure" or "advanced" e-signatures was code language intended for PKI digital signatures (although the school champions stuggled to develop definitions for "secure" or "advanced" that achieved their goal of advancing PKI while locking out its competitors).
 This school of thought led to adoption of influential regulations by the California Secretary of State and strange legislation in Illinois.

-These two schools of thought -- I'll call them the secure-signature movement – were vocal through the end of the 1990s.
+These two schools of thought -- I'll call them the secure-signature movement – were vocal in the US through the end of the 1990s.

 Secure e-Signature Law Died in US